Savalera/savalera.github.io/privacy-policy.md

 ## The purposes of processing

-The Data concerning the User is collected to allow the Owner to provide its Services, as well as for the following purposes: **Analytics, Managing contacts and sending messages and Selling goods and services on-line**.
+The Data concerning the User is collected to allow the Owner to provide its Services, as well as for the following purposes: **Analytics**.

 Users can find further detailed information about such purposes of processing and about the specific Personal Data used for each purpose in the respective sections of this document.